Geometry-Aware Generation of Adversarial Point Clouds: Introduction

 \subsection{Contributions}

 Our technical contributions are summarized as follows.

-\begin{itemize} \item Motivated by the different human perception of 3D shapes from that of 2D images, we propose a new method, termed \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}, for generation of adversarial point clouds whose changes from the benign ones are expected to be imperceptible to humans. $GeoA^3$ is built on a new design of \emph{geometry-aware objectives}, which enables the resulting adversarial point clouds to bear (discrete versions of) the general surface properties of smoothness and fairness. \item The proposed geometry-aware objectives afford a more aggressive attack learning, for which we propose a new misclassification loss of targeted attack that supports continuous pursuing of higher-level malicious signals.
-Regularizing the proposed targeted attack loss with geometry-aware objectives is expected to produce more adversarial, arguably less defendable, point clouds without introducing noticeable modifications. \item We also present a simple but effective solving algorithm, termed Iterative Tangent Jittering (IterTanJit), to have the practically desirable surface-level adversarial effects in the generated adversarial point clouds.
-IterTanJit iteratively accumulates optimization directions of adversarial updates that account more for surface deformation; the expectation is that certain adversarial effects remain after re-sampling point clouds from the surface meshes reconstructed from adversarial point clouds. \item We quantitatively and qualitatively evaluate adversarial point clouds and their remained adversarial effects in the reconstructed mesh models and 3D printed physical models.
-In addition to attack success rate, we propose a new quantitative measure of geometric regularity that is based on the same desired surface property of low curvature.
-Qualitative evaluation is also conducted by collecting human preferences from Amazon Mechanical Turk.
+\begin{itemize} \item Motivated by the difference human perception of 3D shapes from that of 2D images, we propose a new method, termed \emph{Geometry-Aware Adversarial Attack ($GeoA^3$)}, for the generation of adversarial point clouds whose differences from benign ones are expected to be imperceptible to humans. $GeoA^3$ is built on the new design of \emph{geometry-aware objectives}, which includes the terms of Chamfer distance, Hausdorff distance, and consistency of local curvatures (cf. Section \ref{SecGeoAwareObj}).
+Such a design enables the resulting adversarial point clouds to bear (the discrete versions of) the general surface properties of smoothness and fairness. \item The proposed geometry-aware objectives afford more aggressive attack learning, for which we propose a new targeted attack misclassification loss that the supports continuous pursuit of higher-level malicious signals.
+Regularizing the proposed targeted attack loss with geometry-aware objectives is expected to produce more harmful point clouds that are arguably harder to defend against, without introducing noticeable modifications. \item We also present a simple but effective solving algorithm, termed $Geo_{+}A^3$-IterNormPro, to have the desirable surface-level adversarial effects on the generated adversarial point clouds. $Geo_{+}A^3$-IterNormPro iteratively accumulates optimization directions of adversarial updates that account more for surface deformation.
+The expectation is that certain adversarial effects remain after re-sampling point clouds from surface meshes reconstructed from adversarial point clouds. \item We quantitatively and qualitatively evaluate adversarial point clouds and their remaining adversarial effects on reconstructed mesh models and 3D-printed physical models.
+In addition to attack success rate, we propose a new quantitative measure of geometric regularity that is based on the same desired low curvature surface property.
+A qualitative evaluation is also conducted by collecting human preferences from Amazon Mechanical Turk.
 Comparative results in comprehensive experiments confirm the advantages of our proposed methods over existing ones. \end{itemize}

 Data, source codes, and pre-trained models are made public at \href{url}{https://github.com/Yuxin-Wen/GeoA3}.